Sisal: Cultivation

-Sisal was used by the Aztecs and the Mayans to make fabrics and paper.
+Sisal was used by the Aztecs and the Maya to make fabrics and paper.

 In the 19th century, sisal cultivation spread to Florida, the Caribbean islands, and Brazil (Paraiba and Bahia), as well as to countries in Africa, notably Tanzania and Kenya, and Asia.
 Sisal reportedly "came to Africa from Florida, through the mechanism of a remarkable German botanist, by the name of Hindorf."

-In Cuba, its cultivation was introduced in 1880, by Fernando Heydrich in Matanzas.
+In Cuba its cultivation was introduced in 1880 by Fernando Heydrich in Matanzas.

-The first commercial plantings in Brazil were made in the late 1930s, and the first sisal fibre exports from there were made in 1948.
+The first commercial plantings in Brazil were made in the late 1930s, and the first sisal fiber exports from there were made in 1948.
 Brazilian production did not accelerate until the 1960s, and the first of many spinning mills was established.
 Today, Brazil is the major world producer of sisal.
-Both positive and negative environmental impacts arise from sisal growing.

 Propagation

 Propagation of sisal is generally by using bulbils produced from buds in the flower stalk or by suckers growing around the base of the plant, which are grown in nursery fields until large enough to be transplanted to their final positions.
 These methods offer no potential for genetic improvement.
 In vitro multiplication of selected genetic material using meristematic tissue culture offers considerable potential for the development of improved genetic material.